-We were rag-tag lotus-eaters living for a time in Elysium (on the sniff of an oily rag most of the time!).
-Of our six months wanderings, we spent over 4 marvellous weeks in Greece.
+We were ragtag lotus-eaters living for a time in Elysium - on the sniff of an oily rag most of the time!
+During our six months' wanderings, we spent over four marvellous weeks in Greece.
 So now for me, 40 years later, there’s so much to explore, so many memories to revisit, so much to share with Lindsay in this wonderful City of the Violet Crown.

-That night we had a welcome drink of Mastika, a liqueur from the resin from the mastic tree, a small tree native to the Mediterranean region.
-Supposed to taste a bit of pine but it tasted fruity to me.
-It’s supposed to be drunk at the end of a meal but we had it with ice and soda, rather refreshing.
+That night we had a welcome drink of Mastika, a liqueur from the resin of the mastic tree, a small tree native to the Mediterranean region.
+Supposed to taste a bit like pine but it tasted fruity to me.
+It is supposed to be drunk at the end of a meal but we had it with ice and soda, rather refreshing.
 It is claimed to have medicinal properties and to aid digestion - I’m about to go eat dinner!

 “City of light, with thy violet crown, beloved of the poets, thou art the bulwark of Greece.”